VidyaSource/website/src/_content/blog/dark-mode-nextjs-tailwindcss-react-hooks.md

 ## The Script Tag

-If you've built a website with a lot of client side domain functionality, GDPR or other consent management, Google Analytics, social media, or ads, you already know that managing JavaScript execution has always been awkward.
+If you've built a website with a lot of client side business functionality, GDPR or other consent management, Google Analytics, social media, or ads, you already know that managing JavaScript execution has always been awkward.
 Where do you put this script on the page relative to that one?
 Do you put this script at the top of the `head` element or at the bottom of the `body` element?
 It's actually easier figuring out where to seat everyone at your wedding.

-In v11.0.0, Next.js introduced the `Script` [tag](https://nextjs.org/docs/basic-features/script) tag, and it makes all this a lot better.
+In v11.0.0, Next.js introduced the `Script` [tag](https://nextjs.org/docs/basic-features/script), and it makes all this a lot better.
 You can put the `Script` tag anywhere, and you apply one of three strategies to let Next.js know when it should execute.

-We need to execute a script to assess the user's Dark Mode preference and apply it.
-For this script to work, it must execute before the browser paints the page, so it has to block interactivity.
+Before we specify which strategy should apply here, keep in mind our goal: to assess the user's Dark Mode preference and apply it immediately.
+For this script to work, it must execute *before* the browser paints the page, so it has to block interactivity.
 This contradicts everything you've ever read about script optimization.
 Conventional guidance dictates scripts should run in an asynchronous, parallel fashion in order to maximize [Web Vitals](https://web.dev/vitals/) and get the user up and running as soon as possible.
 That general guidance is accurate, but we need to make an exception for this particular script.
-Still, it must execute quickly, or we will lose customers.
+Still, it must execute very quickly, or we will lose customers.

-Our strategy for implementing Dark Mode will factor in potential user preferences specific to the Vidya website set in `localStorage`, a [key-value store available in modern browsers](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), and/or system settings that the browser will tell us with `prefers-color-scheme`.
+Our strategy for implementing Dark Mode will factor in potential user preferences specific to the Vidya website set in `localStorage`, a [key-value store available in modern browsers](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), and/or system settings that the browser will inform us with `prefers-color-scheme`.
 The algorithm goes like this:

 *If the user previously visited the Vidya website and indicated a preference for Dark Mode OR if there is no preference established and system settings are set for Dark Mode, then activate Dark Mode by attaching the dark class attribute to the root.
 Otherwise, apply Light Mode by removing any dark class attribute.*

-Here is the script:
+Here is the `darkMode.js` script that does exactly that:

 ~~~js
 if (localStorage.getItem('vidyaDarkMode') === 'true' || (!('vidyaDarkMode' in localStorage) && window.matchMedia('(prefers-color-scheme: dark)').matches)) {